bjpolzin/exploratory_wgcna_pipeline/README.md

 The first module reads and processes the gene expression and behavioral data.
 It takes care of transposing the data and filtering out low-expression genes.
 The module ensures that the sample IDs for both datasets are identical and prints a message if they are consistent or a warning if they do not match.

 ### Module 2: Create soft-threshold plots to determine powers to explore
 The second module creates soft-threshold plots to determine the powers to explore.
 It performs network topology analysis and plots the scale-free topology fit index and mean connectivity as functions of the soft-thresholding power.
-The generated plots are saved as PDF files in the `sft_results/plots directory`, and the scale-free topology data is saved as an RData file in the `sft_results/working_rdata` directory.
+The generated plots are saved as PDF files in the `sft_results/plots` directory, and the scale-free topology data is saved as an RData file in the `sft_results/working_rdata` directory.

 ### Module 3: Perform WGCNA and export results
 The third module iterates through the specified soft-threshold powers, creating networks, calculating module eigengenes and correlations, and exporting the results.
 The module generates dendrogram plots, module-trait relationship plots, correlation and p-value tables, and hub genes for each power.
 The results are saved in separate directories for each power under the `results` directory.